Windows 2000: Editions

+Windows 2000 Server Embedded and Windows 2000 Server For Embedded Systems are binary identical versions of Windows 2000 Server that was targeted at the embedded market.
+Both versions function exactly the same as its retail counterpart, but is licensed for embedded use.

 Windows 2000 Advanced Server is a variant of Windows 2000 Server operating system designed for medium-to-large businesses.
 It offers the ability to create clusters of servers, support for up to 8 CPUs, a main memory amount of up to 8 GB on Physical Address Extension (PAE) systems and the ability to do 8-way SMP.
 It supports TCP/IP load balancing and builds on Microsoft Cluster Server (MSCS) in Windows NT Enterprise Server 4.0, adding enhanced functionality for two-node clusters.
 System requirements are similar to those of Windows 2000 Server, however they may need to be higher to scale to larger infrastructure.

 Windows 2000 Datacenter Server is a variant of Windows 2000 Server designed for large businesses that move large quantities of confidential or sensitive data frequently via a central server.
 Like Advanced Server, it supports clustering, failover and load balancing.
 Its minimum system requirements are similar to those of Advanced Server, but it was designed to be capable of handing advanced, fault-tolerant and scalable hardware—for instance computers with up to 32 CPUs and 32 GBs RAM, with rigorous system testing and qualification, hardware partitioning, coordinated maintenance and change control.
 Windows 2000 Datacenter Server was released to manufacturing on August 11, 2000 and launched on September 26, 2000.
 This edition was based on Windows 2000 with Service Pack 1 and was not available at retail.

 Service packs

 Windows 2000 has received four full service packs and one rollup update package following SP4, which is the last service pack.
 Microsoft phased out all development of its Java Virtual Machine (JVM) from Windows 2000 in SP3.
 Internet Explorer 5.01 has also been upgraded to the corresponding service pack level.

 Service Pack 4 with Update Rollup was released on September 13, 2005, nearly four years following the release of Windows XP and sixteen months prior to the release of Windows Vista.

-Microsoft had originally intended to release a fifth service pack for Windows 2000, but Microsoft cancelled this project early in its development, and instead released Update Rollup 1 for SP4, a collection of all the security-related hotfixes and some other significant issues.
+Microsoft had originally intended to release a fifth service pack for Windows 2000, but cancelled this project early in its development, and instead released Update Rollup 1 for SP4, a collection of all the security-related hotfixes and some other significant issues.
 The Update Rollup does not include all non-security related hotfixes and is not subjected to the same extensive regression testing as a full service pack.
 Microsoft states that this update will meet customers' needs better than a whole new service pack, and will still help Windows 2000 customers secure their PCs, reduce support costs, and support existing computer hardware.

 Upgradeability

-Several Windows 2000 components are upgradable to latest versions, which include new versions introduced in later versions of Windows, and other major Microsoft applications are available.
+Several Windows 2000 components are upgradable to the latest versions, which include new versions introduced in later versions of Windows, and other major Microsoft applications are available.
 These latest versions for Windows 2000 include: